gabotronix/underpass/README.md

 useradd userpass
 ```

-Input your desired password if you're prompted to.
+Input your desired password if you're asked for one.
 Otherwise:
 ```
 passwd userpass
 ```